Sebaceous hyperplasia look like small yellow bumps with a white edge.

 Are there any DIY remedies I can try?

-If your sebaceous hyperplasia are due to oily skin, then preparations to reduce oiliness might help to prevent further lesions appearing.
+If your sebaceous hyperplasia is due to oily skin, then preparations to reduce oiliness might help to prevent further lesions appearing.
 Using a daily exfoliating wash might help here.

 However, for existing sebaceous hyperplasia, there tends to be little progress achieved by using topical preparations.